 The Air Jordan line of clothing and apparel has been, and probably will continue to be, a significant product line for Nike.

 Michael Jordan has always inspired interesting products.
 I'm writing about Michael Jeffrey Jordan, the (first) Chicago Bulls and (later) Washington Wizards basketball player.
-Not Michael H. Jordan, the chairman and CEO of (formerly) Westinghouse Electric Corporation and (now) EDS (the common nickname for Electronic Data Systems Corporation, best known as the company Ross Perot founded).
+Not Michael H. Jordan, the chairman and CEO of (formerly) Westinghouse Electric Corporation and (later on) EDS (the common nickname for Electronic Data Systems Corporation, best known as the company Ross Perot founded).

 Whether the Jordan product includes "winged basketballs", chunks of fake snake, "The JUMPMAN", or quilted leather/fabric composite, they almost always surprise the customer.
 After examining the Jordan product line, certain trends and patterns show up.
 Otherwise, just showing all the Air Jordan models takes several minutes over a slow modem!
 Michael was quite a basketball player before he retired.
 Some of it may be because his Mama, Deloris Jordan, is quite a lady!
 (Both when raising Michael and to this day...)